ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-a-rootkit-for-testing.md

 README.md
 ```

-With the module in place secuirty systems can be tested to see if they can find it.
+With the module in place security systems can be tested to see if they can find it.